Mikejo5000/vsts-docs-pr/docs/work/kanban/add-task-checklists.md

 ::: moniker range="tfs-2013"
 > [!NOTE]
 > Task checklists is not a supported feature in TFS 2013.
-Consider upgrading to TFS 2015.1 or later version.
+Consider upgrading to a  later TFS version.
 ::: moniker-end

 <!---